In the tragedy Fiesco, or the Genoese Conspiracy Schiller’s Moor says at the end of the fourth scene the words

 The Moor has done his work – the Moor may go.

-And perhaps the times we are in require to say the same to the masterpiece chosen to be the EUropean anthem.
+And perhaps the times we are asked to say the same to the masterpiece chosen to be the EUropean anthem.

 A piece of music, bringing together the genius of Beethoven as composer and the Schiller as poet.